-In addition to the sense of realism conferred by the Wikipedia format, Neurocracy uses accurate science and plausible sociopolitics to craft the world of 2049, which exists at the intersection of surveillance capitalism, consumer-grade neurotech, and pandemic control.
+In addition to the sense of realism conferred by the Wikipedia format, Neurocracy uses accurate science and plausible sociopolitics to craft the world of 2049, which exists at the intersection of surveillance capitalism, consumer-grade neurotech, and biosecurity.
 To build that world on top of our own, Neurocracy extrapolates the science behind artificial neural networks, implanted neural devices, and neurodegenerative prion diseases.

 A world coming to your browser

 Playing out entirely on a website with no download required, Neurocracy invites you to go it alone or join forces with others to piece together what has happened, and what is happening, in the world of 2049.
 Using the narrative power of your imagination, chase implications and interpretations by reading between the lines and arranging a story from a deeper pool of potential stories.
 Find clues, draw connections, compare notes, and ultimately solve a murder.

 Neurocracy is a project by writer Joannes Truyens and designer/developer Matei Stanca, working under the Playthroughline label.
-We are currently planning a Kickstarter campaign to fund the final stage of development, allowing us to bring in additional writers and designers to enrich the world of Neurocracy with new voices and craft its audiovisual elements.
+We are currently running a Kickstarter campaign to fund the final stage of development, allowing us to bring in additional writers and designers to enrich the world of Neurocracy with new voices and craft its audiovisual elements.